I Am the Rain: Background

 After a highly successful Kickstarter campaign, funded by over 2,000 backers, Wright's album campaign became the most successful Kickstarter campaign of any country artist.
 The album's recording process began in September 2015.
-The album, unlike any previous of Wright's was recorded almost entirely in California and was her first new material since coming out as a lesbian in May 2010.
+The album, unlike any previous of Wright's was recorded almost entirely in California and was her first new material since Lifted off the Ground in May 2010.
 Beginning on September 8, 2015 and concluding on September 12, 2015, the album was recorded mainly at Sunset Sound in Los Angeles, California with additional recording done in Culver City and Nashville, Tennessee.

 In an update to Kickstarter supporters on April 19, 2016, Wright revealed that Grammy award-winning producer, Joe Henry was the producer for the record, a suggestion given to her by close friend Rodney Crowell.
 She also confirmed the album's release and distribution through SonyRed.

 In addition to Henry at the helm of production, singer songwriters, Rodney Crowell, Emmylou Harris, and The Milk Carton Kids served as guest vocalists on the album.
 Crowell provided background vocals on "Holy War," while Harris appears on, "Pain."
 The Milk Carton Kids make two appearances on the album during, "You Are the River," and the Bob Dylan cover, "Tomorrow Is A Long Time."

 "What About Your Heart" was made available as an instant download track for all pre-orders while fans who pre-ordered the album through Wright's website received "Mexico" as an instant download track.

 Commercial reception

 The album debuted at No. 13 on Billboard's Top Country Albums chart, selling 4,100 copies in the first week.
 It also reached No. 181 on Billboard 200.
-It also mark's her first appearance on the Billboard Folk/Americana Chart debuting in the top 10 at No. 9.
+It also marks her first appearance on the Billboard Folk/Americana Chart debuting in the top 10 at No. 9.